Southampton-RSG-Training/shell-novice/_episodes/01-filedir.md

 > when someone double-clicks it.
 {: .callout}

-For this exercise, we need to change our working directory to `novice`, and then `shell` (within the `novice` directory).
+For this exercise, we need to change our working directory to `swc-shell-novice`, and then `shell` (within the `swc-shell-novice` directory).
 We can do this by:

 ~~~
-$ cd novice/shell
+$ cd swc-shell-novice/shell
 ~~~
 {: .language-bash}